Single band VLBI absolute astrometry: Discussion

 \subsection{Inaccuracy of GNSS TEC maps}

 A number of authors compared the ionospheric contribution from GNSS, VLBI, DORIS, radio occultation observation, and dual-band satellite altimeters \citep{r:sek03,r:hob06,r:det11,r:para17,r:cokrlic18,r:li18,r:li19, r:xiang19,r:wie21,r:shao21,r:mot22}.
 A message these publications convey is there is a reasonable agreement between GNSS TEC maps and other techniques and there are no majors problems.
-Therefore, large systematic errors driven by mismodeling of the ionospheric contribution derived from GNSS maps came as a big surprise.
+Therefore, large systematic errors driven by mismodeling of the ionospheric contribution derived from GNSS maps came as a surprise.
 Do results presented in this study contradict to prior publications?

 Comparison in the past was often performed using very short continuous dataset of VLBI observations, from 5 to 15 days \citep{r:hob05,r:det11,r:ete21,r:mot22}.
 The level of the agreement was characterized in terms of additive errors of GNSS TEC model.
 Unfortunately, when data from a short time interval are analyzed, a distinction between additive and multiplicative errors becomes blurry.
-Characterizing the differences in terms of biases and rms of their scatter did not turn productive in revealing of systematic errors.
-Moreover, an unconscious bias of focusing a study on assessment of an agreement rather than investigation of disagreements, that were just noticed and reported, diverted attention from investigation the differences in depth.
+Characterizing the differences in terms of biases and rms of their scatter did not turn out productive in revealing systematic errors.
+Moreover, an unconscious bias of focusing a study on assessment of an agreement rather than investigation of disagreements, that were noticed and just briefly reported, diverted attention from investigating the differences in depth.